 Ice cream, sherbet, frozen yogurt

 Your child's doctor will discuss with you how much fluid your child should consume on a daily basis, based on his or her medical condition.
 The following recommendations may help with effectively monitoring and restricting your child's fluid intake.
-Consult your child's doctor for additional information:
+Talk to your child's doctor for more information:

 Identify the amount of fluid your child's favorite glass or cup holds, so that you do not have to measure your fluids every time.
 Try using small glasses.
 Small amounts of fluid in a big glass look like less than small amounts of fluid in a small glass.